apisec-inc/documentation/docs/SecurityCategories.md

 1. `click` 'New Security Model' and select the type of mode from the drop-down menu. <br>
 <img alt="APIsec Screenshort" src="https://user-images.githubusercontent.com/75529175/166119699-40a61d6a-f0bf-4303-b114-22c6612082ef.png" />

-2. For this demo, i selected 'Injection'.
+2. 'Injection' is selected for this demo.

    The ***basic section*** requires following information: